codetricity/theta_list_files/README.md

   * build the data that is shown on the response window. send it to view.
   * individual commands that are triggered and populated from view
   * data structures used by commands
+  * commands (utility functions) that are trigged by other commands
 * services
+  * fundamental http connection, error handling, common across multiple services such as get info, listFiles
     * manage http request and pass response to commands
+  * service that combines multiple services into a single abstraction such as "get thumb bytes".
+Example: external service (such as http network) functionality through multiple http network requests, one request per thumbnail.
+  * Other examples of services not covered in this app
     * local storage (for example if on Windows desktop, the pictures folder)
-  * fundamental http connection, error handling
     * firebase

 ## Reference